-Students may apply for admission to Clarke for the fall, spring or summer sessions.
+Students may apply for admission to Clarke for the fall and spring sessions.
 Students usually apply early in their senior year for the following fall term, but may do so as soon as they have completed six semesters of high school work.